AaronLiuIsCool/my_project_test_wr3sum3/README.md

 Run ```kubectl get deployments```

 NOTE: Each time apply UAT k8s, please double check your k8s/uat/config folder's config.yaml.
-If you have questions, please ask in wechat group before apply -f config.
+If you have questions, please ask in Slack group[https://kuaidaoresume.slack.com/archives/C01EQ32RSG5] before apply -f config.

-Run Prod
+## Run Prod On (AWS West 2)
-TBD
+1. So far (Jan 19, 2020) UAT action pipeline is not isolated with PROD environment.
+A few steps need to manually run as local below.
+a.
+Check the release branch from master.
+b.
+Run ```mvn clean install -DskipTests=true```.
+c.
+Run ```export REACT_APP_ENV=production``` for web frontend env update to prod.
+d.
+Run ```docker-compose build && docker-compose push``` build docker image and push as usual (same as UAT)
+e.
+Rests are similiar as UAT env (either delete and apply, or re-apply all k8s/prod)

 ## Flyway
 Flyway is integrated with Spring Boot.
 To run migrations, follow these steps